NineToeNerd/Irrlicht_Walking_Person/README.md

 This program was created for practicing purposes, in order for me to familiarize myself with graphics/game engines (irrlicht is somewhat a mix of the two).

 I have provided an executable file so anybody can preview the program.
-(Look in the releases folder)
+(Look in the debug folder)

 IMPORTANT INSTRUCTIONS: